mnaberez/vc1541dos/README.md

 Martin Hoffman-Vetter is [credited](https://www.forum64.de/index.php?thread/106364-1541er-interface-f%C3%BCr-cbm8032-mystery-eprom/&postID=1742166#post1742166) by Sven for noticing that the IEC routines in the ROM are nearly identical to those in the C64 KERNAL, which greatly simplified disassembly.

-I made this disassembly by running [`m740dasm`](https://github.com/mnaberez/m740dasm) on the original binary.
-I then added symbols and comments.
+To make this disassembly, I ran [`m740dasm`](https://github.com/mnaberez/m740dasm) on the original binary and then added symbols and comments.

 ## License

 No rights are claimed on the original VC-1541-DOS code or C64 KERNAL code.

-All other work in this repository is made available under the 3-Clause BSD License.
+All other work in this repository is made available under the [3-Clause BSD License](./LICENSE.txt).

-## Author
+## Contact

 [Mike Naberezny](https://github.com/mnaberez)